usagitoneko97/klara/A4_CFG/readme.md

 ## 1.6.
 Live Variable Analysis

-Live variable analysis perform the analysis of lifespan of variables, that is, the variables that may live out of the block, or variables that may be potentially read before their next write, or variable that may get killed in a basic blocks.
+ Live variable analysis will shows the lifespan of each variable across multiple blocks in a network of complex block chain, that is, the variables that may live out of the block, or variables that may be potentially read before their next write, or variable that may get killed in a basic blocks.

 ### 1.6.1.
 Uses for Live Variables

 #### 1.6.1.1.
 Improve SSA construction
 To build minimal SSA, dominance frontier is used to find the strategic place to place phi functions.
-But dominance frontier only considers the structure of the control flow graph without taking into account of variables.
-Consider following diagrams.
+One problem with dominance frontier is that it suggests the nodes to which φ-function(s) should be placed based on structural information (CFG) without considering the data (variables), This leads to possibly inserting redundant φ-function.
+To stress my point, consider the following diagram:

 <!---
 ```